yucheng-wei/Prompt-Optimizer-Studio/README.md

 For public deployment, proxy AI requests through your own backend if you do not want browser clients to interact with model endpoints directly.

-## Recommended GitHub positioning

-If you are publishing this repository publicly, the README should do three things clearly:

-- explain the product in one sentence
-- show what is actually usable today
-- state the security limitation around direct browser API usage

-That matters more than listing every paper detail up front.
-For GitHub visitors, practical clarity converts better than a long research-style introduction.

 ## License

 MIT © 2026 Yu-Cheng Wei